accility/protoc-tools/README.md

-# @accility/protoc-tools
+# Protocol Buffer Tools

+:warning: This package is still in early days and the interfaces might change back and forth.
+When stable enough it will be released as v1.0.

-protoc-tools is a wrapper package for Google's protobuf compiler [protoc](https://github.com/protocolbuffers/protobuf/releases) executable.
+protoc-tools is a wrapper package for Google's .proto compiler [protoc](https://github.com/protocolbuffers/protobuf/releases) executable.
 The package manages installing and calling protoc both from the command line and programmatically from node.

 ## Installing